 Tumby Bay is one of the best swimming beaches on the Eyre Peninsula.
 With perfect waves to learn or improve your skills on, take in the surrounding breathtaking views (if you’ve got any breath left after all those water sports!).

 The Eyre Peninsula is spoilt for choice when it comes to fishing, especially as it has some of the best fishing spots in Australia.

-The peninsula also has an abundance of islands, including Boston island, Spilsby Island and the Sir Joseph Banks Group of Islands that make it ideal area to go exploring!
-It also means, especially around Port Lincoln, there is a lot of sheltered areas that make it perfect, even when the weather’s not!
+The peninsula also has an abundance of islands, including Boston island, Spilsby Island and the Sir Joseph Banks Group of Islands, making it an ideal area to explore!
+It also means, especially around Port Lincoln, there are a lot of sheltered areas that make it perfect, even when the weather’s not!

 Choose from half day, full day, twilight fishing, overnight, inshore and the ultimate offshore reef fishing experience catching Tuna (Jan – May).
 Charters are all across the peninsula from Port Lincoln and along both the east and west coasts:

 - 17. Triple Bay Charters – departing from Port Lincoln

 - 18. GT Fishing Charters – departing from Coffin Bay (west coast)

 - 19. Ceduna Boat Charters – departing from Ceduna (northwest coast)